Photography vs. Videography: How Stills & Video Differ

 Different Types of Crew Members

-Both video and photography may require crew members, but the exact roles differ depending on the project.
+Both video and photography may require crew members, but the exact roles vary by project.

 Video Has More Permit Requirements